DeonPieterse/gym-gidwumpus/gym-gidwumpus/README.md

-The entire environment can be imported as a module into your python script and used as an environment to run with open AI gym's testing framework.
+The entire environment can be imported as a module into your python scripts and used as an environment to run with open AI gym's testing framework.

 To install the gidwumpus environment, go to gym-gidwumpus root folder and run the command: pip install -e